Qatar sovereign fund discloses 4.69% stake in Quantumscape Corp

 Gulf sovereign funds have stepped up investments in electric cars, new technologies and renewables, as they diversify their investments away from fossil fuel.

-The Public Investment Fund, the sovereign wealth fund of neighbouring Saudi Arabia, recently made huge gains through the listing of Lucid Group (LCID.O) after it initially invested in the company in 2018.
-PIF owns 62.7% of Lucid. read more
+The Public Investment Fund, the sovereign wealth fund of neighbouring Saudi Arabia, recently made huge gains through the listing of Lucid Group after it initially invested in the company in 2018.
+PIF owns 62.7% of Lucid.
+(Reporting by Saeed Azhar; Editing by Susan Fenton)

 Our Standards: The Thomson Reuters Trust Principles.